kamd/edscenicroute/readme.md

 ## Frameworks and Build Requirements

-The server side runs on [ASP.NET Core 2.0](https://github.com/aspnet/Home), on top of .NET Core 2.1.
+The server side runs on [ASP.NET Core](https://github.com/aspnet/Home), on top of .NET Core 2.1.

 The client side uses the new and experimental [Blazor](https://blazor.net/) framework, C# running on WebAssembly.
-Currently this project uses Blazor 0.3, requirements to build are listed on the [Blazor blog](https://blogs.msdn.microsoft.com/webdev/2018/05/02/blazor-0-3-0-experimental-release-now-available/).
+Currently this project uses Blazor 0.6, requirements to build are listed on the [Blazor website](https://blazor.net/docs/get-started.html).

 ## Live Version